BukGet/api/docs/help.md

 **website**

   * *Type*: Unicode String
-  * *Description*: The URL of the plugin homepage.
+  * *Description*: The URL of the plugin homepage or forum thread.

 **categories**

   * *Type*: List of Unicode Strings
   * *Description*: List of the categories the plugin falls under.
 This should match what is on for Bukkit forum page.
 Please note that we are requesting that you submit each catagory as an item in the string.
-The means categories should not be formatted like `GEN/ADMN/FUN` but shoudl instead be `['GEN','ADMN','FUN']`.
+The categories should not be formatted like `GEN/ADMN/FUN` but should instead be `['GEN','ADMN','FUN']`.

 **versions**